sqroot-eu/sqroot.eu/_posts/2018/2018-12-20-secure-christmas.md

 I received solstice greetings via snail-mail from fellow security engineers in [Bigbank](https://bigbank.eu), guys I used to work with.
 Only, when ethical hackers send messages, they send them... securely.

-The outer envilope was marked as registrered mail.
+The outer envelope was marked as registered mail.
 Inside:

 - Security stickers, because, obviously
 - A merry fir tree card